Introduction to SNMP

 Structure:

-• Standardized branches store general data like system uptime.
+- Standardized branches store general data such as system uptime

-• Vendor-specific branches (e.g., Cisco-specific metrics) store manufacturer-specific information.
+- Vendor-specific branches (e.g., Cisco-specific metrics) provide manufacturer-specific information

 Example MIB Tree

-Function: The MIB enables consistent device management by defining where each type of data (e.g., CPU usage, memory status) is stored.
+The MIB enables consistent device management by defining where each type of data (CPU usage, memory status, interface count, etc.) is stored.
 This standardization ensures compatibility across devices from different vendors.

 Object Identifiers (OIDs)

-OIDs are unique numerical addresses used to identify data points in the MIB (e.g., system uptime).
-Think of an OID as the exact “address” for retrieving specific information.
+OIDs are unique numerical addresses used to identify data points in the MIB.
+You can think of an OID as the precise address that points to a specific piece of information.

-Function in SNMP: The SNMP Manager sends requests referencing OIDs to retrieve or modify data.
-The Agent retrieves the corresponding data from the MIB and sends it back.
+- Role in SNMP: The Manager sends requests that reference OIDs.
+The Agent retrieves the corresponding value from the MIB and sends it back.

-2. The SNMP Agent on the router retrieves the uptime value from its MIB.
+- The SNMP Agent on the router looks up the corresponding value in its MIB.

-3. The Agent responds with the uptime value, which the Manager displays for analysis.
+- The Agent replies with the uptime, which the Manager displays for analysis.

-This process ensures precise and efficient monitoring across network devices.
+This ensures precise and efficient monitoring across network devices.

 3. Basic SNMP Operations